-Environment and Forestry Office = Dinas Lingkungan Hidup dan Kehutanan (DLHK) Regional Budget = Anggaran Pendapatan dan Belanja Daerah (APBD)
+4 Environment and Forestry Office = Dinas Lingkungan Hidup dan Kehutanan (DLHK)

+5 Regional Budget = Anggaran Pendapatan dan Belanja Daerah (APBD)

-coaching approach followed by the scale-up program has been realized through an intensive project approach like this.
+approach like this.
 The hope is a broader model for community empowerment in 1 Regency and even the province.
 Project/Programme Objectives: